ezgigm/sentiment_analysis_and_product_recommendation/README.md

 - ***Evaluation and Results:*** To compare my results, I used balanced accuracy for machine learning models and loss values for deep learning models.
 I also calculated accuracy values for neural nets to represent my results in smart way.
 Although the maximum accuracy between machine learning models is 87% for test set with LogReg, it is 95% between deep learning model with pre-trained BertForSequence Classifier from BERT.
 It means that my model can predict the sentiment of review as positive or negative with 95% accuracy.

 - ***Recommendation Systems:*** There different system were established.
 One is collaborative filtering with matrix factorization(SVDS) , second one is cosine-similarity of user-user based.
 As last one, I tried to solve cold-start problem with taking a few information from new user such as keywords.
 As a different approach, without looking summaries or genres of books, recommendations were done by the cosine-similarity of keywords and reviews.
 To this last system, rating effect, rating number effect and positive rating effect were added orderly and scores were compared.

+Resources were added to corresponding notebooks.
+If I was inspired by some external resources such as models, ideas etc, I inserted them corresponding notebooks.

 **Findings:**